K-JC/The_Barn/README.md

 ## Content
 * GeekforGeek-[GeekforGeek](https://www.geeksforgeeks.org/updateview-class-based-views-django/).
 Code content inspired and altered for the use of creating my class based views.
 * DevGenuis-[DevGenuis](https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78).
-Code content inspired and altered for use of creating my model so i can use date and times choices.
+Code content inspired and altered for use in creating my model so I can use date and time choices.
 * Stack Overflow[Stack Overflow](https://stackoverflow.com/questions/71812428/django-how-can-i-create-a-user-view-that-allows-a-user-to-amend-or-delete-their).
 Stack Overflow posts that helped me understand how to use views for my project, with some code altered for my project.
 * W3schools-[W3Schools](https://www.w3schools.com/bootstrap4/bootstrap_navbar.asp).
-For helping me to understand how to use collapsible navagation and how it is implemente in code.
+For helping me to understand how to use collapsible navigation and how it is implemented in code.
-* Code Institue Walkthough Projects that also contributed to the creation of my project: I Think Therefore I Blog Walkthrough, Hello Django Walkthrough and Bootstrap Resume Walkthrough for Downloading PDF.
+* Code Institute Walkthrough Projects that also contributed to the creation of my project: I Think Therefore I Blog Walkthrough, Hello Django Walkthrough and Bootstrap Resume Walkthrough for Downloading PDF.